Downtown Des Moines: The Principal Riverwalk

-Running throughout downtown Des Moines is the Principal Riverwalk.
-The Principal Riverwalk is the result of a unique public-private partnership between the Principal Financial Group and the City of Des Moines.
+Running along the banks of the Des Moines river, the Principal Riverwalk is the result of a public-private partnership between the Principal Financial Group and the City of Des Moines.
 The Riverwalk is 1.2 miles long and includes connections across the river via the Iowa Women of Achievement Bridge and a converted train trestle bridge.
-The areas surrounding the river include landscaped promenades and large sculptures.
-It also includes a unique triangular building housing a bathroom and snack shop known as the Hub Spot.

 Also along the Riverwalk is the Brenton Skating Plaza, the Simon Estes Amphitheater, a dog park and a children's park.
 Located east of the Des Moines River and north of Grand Avenue, the skating plaza operates as an ice skating rink throughout the winter.
-During the summer, the plaza serves as a concert space for many events.
-A large canopy is erected over the plaza during the summer to protect patrons from the sun and the elements.
-Also located east of the Des Moines River between East Grand Avenue and East Locust Street, the Simon Estes Amphitheater hosts numerous outdoor concerts during the summer.
+During the summer, the plaza serves as a concert space.
+Also located east of the Des Moines River between East Grand Avenue and East Locust Street, the Simon Estes Amphitheater hosts outdoor concerts during the summer.
 A fenced in dog park can also be found along the riverwalk, located near the Iowa Women of Achievement Bridge.
 Additionally, a unique children's park is located near the Iowa Women of Achievement Park that was donated to the city by the Rotary Club.
 The park is in the shape of a fishing bobber and includes swings and seating areas for parents.

 Music, art, and culture

 The Des Moines Symphony is based at the Civic Center of Greater Des Moines.
 Ballet Des Moines, primarily based out of Hoyt Sherman Place northwest of downtown, occasionally stages performances at the Civic Center as well.

-Every year, the Western Gateway Park area hosts the Des Moines Arts Festival, 80/35 Music Festival and the World Food and Music Festival.
+The Des Moines Arts Festival, 80/35 Music Festival and the World Food and Music Festival are hosted annually in the Western Gateway Park area.